 The more work it takes for your jaw to move, the more strained your jaw’s joints and muscles will be.
 Before long, this strain can lead to TMJ (temporomandibular joint) disorder, in which your jaw’s joints can’t function properly, and the act of biting and chewing can become extremely painful.

 Tips that Can Lessen the Effects of Your Teeth Grinding Habit

-Use a hot towel.
 A persistent teeth grinding habit places your jaw under tremendous stress.
 To reduce the tension in your jaw, a hot towel (or a heating pad) should do the trick.
 Plus, the warmth promotes blood flow in that area.
 Using this remedy is simple: soak a towel in hot water and ring out the excess.
 Then, place the towel on both jaw joints until the towel loses its heat; repeat as needed.

-Snack on something crunchy.
-Since teeth grinding and clenching forces your mouth to remain clamped shut for extended periods of time, chewing something crunchy helps relax the jaw.
-Your Lake Forest, IL dentist recommends munching on carrots, apples, and cauliflower throughout the day to keep your jaw in motion.
+Since grinding and clenching forces your mouth to remain clamped shut for extended periods of time, chewing something crunchy helps relax the jaw.
+Sometimes dentists will recommend munching on carrots, apples, and cauliflower throughout the day to keep your jaw in motion.